huacnlee/rails-settings-cached/README.md

 You must use the `field` method to statement the setting keys, otherwise you can't use it.

+The `scope` method allows you to group the keys for admin UI.

 Now just put that migration in the database with:

 ```bash